rrosajp/repository.tikipeter-1/README.md

 This next feature purge is more a "settings" purge really.
 Some features are being removed, but the main focus for me was streamlining the settings as much as possible whilst still keeping Fen open to many user-defined preferences.
 Well over 40 settings have been removed.

-A non-exclusive list of features being removed...
+A non-exhaustive list of features being removed...
 * Pre-emptive Termination of scrapers.
 * Backup/Restore of settings.
 * Auto Removal of failing scrapers.
 Includes removal of keeping stats on scraper success/failure.